-If the repairer has a courtesy vehicle available, while your vehicle is being repaired then you can utilise this, subject to their conditions, and the insurance cover costs and / or any administration fee must be paid for directly to the repairer by you.
-If you would like a separate rental vehicle, Arval can assist in booking this and the cost of the vehicle including the collision damage waiver insurance provided by the rental company must be covered by you.
+You are entitled to a courtesy car for the duration of the vehicle repair and is subject to the repairer’s conditions.
+Please note this will not be a like for like replacement of your existing lease vehicle.
+If you would like a separate rental vehicle, Arval can assist in booking this.
+The costs of the rental vehicle including the collision damage waiver insurance provided by the rental company must be covered by you.
 The rental agreement will be between you and the rental company.
-For your convenience we will invoice you for the costs or charges so that you do not need to set up an account directly with the rental company.

 If the repairer has a courtesy vehicle available, while your vehicle is being repaired, then you can utilise this subject to their conditions, and the insurance cover costs and / or any administration fee must be paid for directly to the repairer by yourself.
 If you have broken down, and the vehicle is not repairable at the roadside, then the recovery agent can provide a rental vehicle for 48 hours to you as part of the breakdown scheme.

 The lease will be terminated as soon as our assessors have confirmed the vehicle is not economic to repair.
 At this point, if you were considered to be “at fault”, Arval will invoice the Customer Incident Charge (CIC) due to you.
 Your liability for the monthly rental of the vehicle will cease at this point.
 If there is a third party at fault, Arval will seek to recover the costs from the third party’s insurers.
 If the losses are not recoverable due to any act or omission by you / your driver, then Arval reserve the right to invoice any losses to you.